Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have gone 8-2 in their past 10 contests, with a 6-4 record against the spread in that span.
+- The Nuggets have a 7-3 record against the spread while going 9-1 overall in their last 10 contests.

-- In their past 10 contests, the Nuggets have hit the over four times.
+- In their past 10 games, the Nuggets have hit the over three times.

-- Against the spread, Denver has played better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Denver has covered the spread in a higher percentage of its home games than away games.
+It has covered 25 times in 41 opportunities at home, and it has covered 20 times in 41 opportunities in road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.